Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 Tiyun took the opportunity to place a discreet call while Daar tidied himself as best as he could in a campaign tent.
 A quick check of the clock: a little over three hours before they were in danger territory.

 More than enough time to save the Great Father’s mind.
 The garden was ready.
 The Great Mother was ready.
-Champion Gyotin was prepared…
+Champion Gyotin was prepared...

 Tiyun’s fellows at High Mountain Fortress were drawing a bath even as he messaged them.
 His staff did their best to be as helpful and unobtrusive as possible, and it was appreciated: Daar paid handsomely.

-The array was ready to jump when Daar came out, smelling enough less like murder to manage for immediate purposes, and looking…frankly, magnificent.
+The array was ready to jump when Daar came out, smelling enough less like murder to manage for immediate purposes, and looking... frankly, magnificent.
 With a nod, they walked toward the array.

 A brief stop, first.
 Daar couldn’t leave without some gesture.
-He was…*very* good at spontaneous inspiration.
+He was...*very* good at spontaneous inspiration.
 Short, to-the-point, nothing to distract from people’s work too much.
 Let them see their victorious Great Father in all his glory, but don’t be ostentatious about it.
 Wade in among them for a bit, absorb their praise and congratulatory back-slaps, give twice as much in turn.
 He was their *leader,* down to his very blood and bones.

 If only all leaders were so considerate.